rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 After typing in your project name, RunDeck initializes it and returns you to the "Resources" view.

-The <code>rd-project</code> shell tool can also be used to create a project.
+The `rd-project` shell tool can also be used to create a project.

-On the RunDeck server, execute the <code>rd-project</code> command and specify a project name, here we use "examples":
+On the RunDeck server, execute the `rd-project` command and specify a project name, here we use "examples":

     rd-project -a create -p examples